JoshuaLimZK/NicoModPack/README.md

-# NicoMods
+# NicoModpack
-This is the modpack for the NicoModed Server
+##This is the modpack for the NicoModed Server

 How to install:
 1. Get the Forge Installer from http://files.minecraftforge.net/